 - Drunkenness can be dangerous: I’m not saying don’t get drunk – you’re in Rio right?
 Just try not to be obviously drunk and on your own.
 Combining these two is real danger territory in my opinion.
 Be drunk with a bunch of other drunk people and you’ll most likely be fine.
 Just try to avoid that solo 20 minute swaying walk to the cash machine or your hotel.
 Drag a couple of other people with you or grab a cab.

-- Use your eyes: As I said before, nowhere is ‘safe’.
+- Use your eyes: As I said before, nowhere is ‘safe’ or ‘unsafe’.
 But you are less likely to get robbed in Leblon and Ipanema than you are in, say, Lapa or Copacabana.
 If you don’t know the neighbourhoods, just look around you.
-If you see messed up houses, tons of street kids, badly broken roads then maybe you should start thinking about grabbing the next cab you see?
+If you see messed up houses, tons of homeless people, badly broken roads (etc) then maybe you should put your expensive smartphone out of sight.

 - Use your instincts: I’m sorry to say that there are people living hard lives on the streets in all neighbourhoods in Rio.
 Don’t assume they’re all out to get you!
 But be aware that the money you have in your pocket is probably more than they see in a week.